Joe Abbenda

 Joe Abbenda (born July 4, 1939) is an American former professional bodybuilder during the early to mid-1960s.
 He competed in the tall man competitions, and as an amateur won the Teen Mr. America in 1959, AAU Mr. America and the amateur NABBA Mr. Universe competition in 1962, and was the professional winner a year later, in the 1963 Mr. Universe.

-He is of Italian descent, and at the time of competing in championships, was one of only two Italian-Americans to have done so.
+Abbenda is of Italian descent, and at the time of competing in championships, was one of only two Italian-Americans to have done so.
 He attended Adelphi University in 1957.

 List of competitions

 Media appearances

 Joe Abbenda has been featured in magazines such as Health and Strength, IronMan, Strength and Health, and Muscular Development.
 He appeared as himself on the April 1, 1963 episode of To Tell the Truth, not receiving any of the four possible votes.